LAW 7688 Research Seminar: The Law of Software

 Class

-Some of our sessions will be devoted to careful discussion of a substantive topic (e.g., whether software as such is patentable).
-The readings for those session will consist of one or more law-review articles.
-These will be interspersed with sessions devoted to the research and writing process (e.g., how to read law-review articles efficiently), and then shift into presentations and discussion of your research.
+Most of our sessions will be devoted to careful discussion of a substantive topic (e.g., whether software as such is patentable).
+The readings for those session will consist of one or more scholarly articles, occasionally supplemented with additional materials for context.
+These will be interspersed with occasional sessions devoted to the research and writing process (e.g., how to read law-review articles efficiently), which will shift into presentations and discussion of your research as the semester progresses.

 The course will meet in a hybrid format.
-We will meet in person in a room t/k and by Zoom.
-If you are in the Cornell Tech section, you should join in person unless you are quarantining or traveling or have another good reason to join remotely and have confirmed with me in advance.
-I will revisit this policy after a few weeks of class and make any necessary adjustments.
+We will meet in person in Bloomberg room 81 and by Zoom.
+If you are in the Cornell Tech section, you should join in person unless you are unwell or traveling or have another good reason to join remotely and have confirmed with me in advance.

 Attendance in class is required.
 Especially in view of the other significant demands on your time, I will be understanding about conflicts and flexible in working with you to make alternative arrangements as needed.
 That said, consistent unexcused absences are not okay, and may lead to a reduced grade or exclusion from the course (after reasonable written warning).
 Please arrive promptly.
 I promise that we will end on time, but that means we must start on time.
 Bring the readings with you, either on your computer or in hard copy.